-Dermatologist and sarcoidosis specialist Misha Rosenbach, MD from University of Pennsylvania joined us as a presenter at our Chicago Patient Education Conference this April, but was unable to stay for the Q&A session.
-He kindly offered to answer the dermatological questions from that conference’s Q&A session via email.
+Dermatologist and sarcoidosis specialist Misha Rosenbach, MD from University of Pennsylvania kindly offered to answer the dermatological questions from our conference’s Q&A session via email.
 The questions and his responses are below. *Please note that these responses are Dr. Rosenbach’s personal opinons and do not represent FSR’s stance on any questions.
 These responses do not constitute medical advice and should not replace the opinion of a doctor who is managing the case of a sarcoidosis patient.
 With any questions, always contact your physician.

 Do topicals such as benzoyl peroxide have any effect on skin sarcoidosis?